(The color of the symbols above will change with the classification of the tropical cyclone)

 Other tropical cyclones centred within the area bounded by 7N and 36N,100E and 140E.**

-**When a tropical cyclone forms within or enters this area, the Observatory will issue the first tropical cyclone track within two hours.
-When the tropical cyclone is expected to enter the area bounded by 10N and 30N, 105E and 125E in about 24 hours, the Observatory will also update the tropical cyclone track at 04:00 and 16:00 Hong Kong time (corresponding to the observation time at 02:00 and 14:00 respectively).
+**When the tropical cyclone is expected to enter the area bounded by 10N and 30N, 105E and 125E in about 24 hours, the Observatory will also update the tropical cyclone track at 04:00 and 16:00 Hong Kong time (corresponding to the observation time at 02:00 and 14:00 respectively).

 Detailed information of the tropical cyclone, including latitude, longitude, classification and the maximum sustained wind near centre will be shown when placing the mouse cursor over the analysed or forecast positions.
 The user can use the controls on the left of the map to change the area of interest and to zoom into city or even street levels.
 Please bear in mind the uncertainty of the tropical cyclone locations as described below in using this function.